On the stability of stochastic jump kinetics: Introduction

 \subsection{Agenda}

-The purpose of this paper is to devise simple conditions that imply stability for finite and, in certain cases, infinite times, and that, when applied to \emph{systems of practical interest}, yield explicit expressions for the associated stability estimates.
-As a result the framework developed herein applies in a constructive way to any chemical network, of arbitrary size and topology, formed by any combination of the elementary reactions \eqref{eq:el1}--\eqref{eq:el4} to be presented in Section~\ref{sec:stochkinetics}.
+Besides its expository material, the purpose of this paper is to devise simple conditions that imply stability for finite and, in certain cases, infinite times, and that, when applied to \emph{systems of practical interest}, yield explicit expressions for the associated stability estimates.
+As a result the framework developed herein applies in a constructive way to any chemical network, of arbitrary size and topology, formed by any combination of the elementary reactions \eqref{eq:el} to be presented in Section~\ref{sec:stochkinetics}.
 Additionally, it will be clear how to encompass also other types of nonlinear reactions that typically result from adiabatic simplifications.

 As an argument in favor of this bottom-up approach one can note that, for evolutionary reasons, biochemical systems tend to operate close to critical points in phase-space where the efficiency is the highest.
-As we shall demonstrate in an explicit example to be worked out in Section~\ref{subsec:application}, for such dynamical systems, an analysis \emph{by analogy} might be highly misleading.
+Clearly, for such dynamical systems, an analysis \emph{by analogy} might be highly misleading.

 We also like to argue that our results are of interest from the modeling point of view.
 Due to the type of phenomenological arguments often involved, judging the relative effect of the (non-probabilistic) \emph{epistemic uncertainty} is a fundamental issue which has so far not rendered a consistent analysis.